 That support ranges from achievement and persistence awards for students who have showed significant academic improvement to experiential learning grants to give more students the opportunity to study abroad or have internships.

 LC will participate in the 2012 NSSE survey.
 More than half of the senior class participated in the 2010 survey.
-The chart below shows how seniors at Lynchburg College ranked LC compared to the total NSSE respondents.
+The chart below shows how seniors at University of Lynchburg ranked LC compared to the total NSSE respondents.

 |Characteristic||LC score||Total respondents|